My shopping cart

 Paul and myself were invited to talk to Mervyn Eastman on Talk Radio about older people, sexual health, intimacy , pleasure and the role of society in perpetuating myths surrounding older sex.

 We believe that sexual health and pleasure go hand in hand and finding ways in which to enjoy sexual intimacy, either using sex toys, lubricants or just changing the way in which you think about sex is important.
 Enjoying good sexual health and pleasure benefits both your physical and mental wellbeing whatever your age, gender, sexual orientation, health condition or disability.

-We also have a Jo Divine catalogue which includes male sex toys and products which can help with male sexual health issues in addition to the male sexual health category in our online magazine.
+We also have a Jo Divine catalogue which includes male sex toys and products which can help with male sexual health issues in addition to the many male sexual health articles in our blog.